chaosim/Talk/README.md

 Talk
 ====

 Talk is a programming language with the following defining feature: functions can accept arguments at any place not just at the end.
-Like this:
+Something like this:

     (argument1)functionName(argument2)
 Or this:

     GetFirst(2)ItemsIn(12, 2, 8, 33, 9)GreaterThan(10)

-This syntax, I believe, can enable programs that are highly readable and expressive.
+This unusual syntax, I believe, can enable programs that are highly readable and expressive.

 Talk is a work in progress.